daktronics/nginx-http-auth-digest/readme.rst

 :Default: **
 :Context: server, location
 :Description:
-  when enabled allows specified user agents strings that can use basic, useful when migrating older apps to digest.
+  when enabled allows specified user agents strings (comma sperated, no extraspaces) that can use basic, useful when migrating older apps to digest.

 auth_digest_timeout
 ~~~~~~~~~~~~~~~~~~~